apache/echarts-doc/en/tutorial/upgrade-guide-v5.md

 {{ target: upgrade-guide-v5 }}

-# ECharst 5 Upgrade Guide
+# ECharts 5 Upgrade Guide

-This guide is primarily for users who wish to upgrade their echarts 4.x (say, `v4`) to echarts 5.x (say, `v5`).
-The notable new features of echarts 5 can be checked in this [docucment](xxx).
-In most cases we do not have to do anything for this migration because echarts has always tried to keep the API as stable and backward compatible as possible.
-But there are still some changes that breaks from `v4` needed to be noticed, as well as some cases that echarts 5 provides better API and deprecated the previous one.
-We attempt to explain them as thorough as possible in this document.
+This guide is for those who want to upgrade from echarts 4.x (hereafter `v4`) to echarts 5.x (hereafter `v5`).
+You can find out what new features `v5` brings that are worth upgrading in [What's New in ECharts 5](xxx).
+In most cases, developers won't need to do anything extra for this upgrade, as echarts has always tried to keep the API as stable and backward-compatible as possible.
+However, `v5` still brings some breaking changes that require special attention.
+In addition, in some cases, `v5` provides a better API to replace the previous one, and these superseded APIs will no longer be recommended (though we have tried to be as compatible as possible with these changes).
+We'll try to explain these changes in detail in this document.

-Because `v5.0.1` provides a significant new feature of [explicitly module registry](tutorial.html#Use%20ECharts%20with%20bundler%20and%20NPM).
-This document is based on `v5.0.1` or higher versions.
+Since we added the new [tree-shaking API](tutorial.html#%E5%9C%A8%E6%89%93%E5%8C%85%E7%8E%AF%E5%A2%83%E4%B8%AD%E4%BD%BF%E7%94%A8%20ECharts) in `v5.0.1`, this documentation is based on `v5.0.1` or higher.

 ## Breaking Changes

-### Default theme
+#### Default theme (theme)

-The color in the default theme has been changed in `v5`.
-If users intend to roll back to the color theme of `v4`, please manually declare the color palette of `v4`, for example:
+First of all, the default theme has been changed. `v5` has made a lot of changes and optimizations on the theme design.
+If you still want to keep the colors of the old version, you can manually declare the colors as follows.
 ```js
 chart.setOption({
     color: [